Skip to main content

 Default risk

 Any type of lending carries the risk of a borrower defaulting on payments.
 In secured lending, default risk is managed through requiring a specific asset as collateral, which helps to lower overall risk.
-Additionally, as asset-based loans are considered senior debt, investors have first priority repayment in the event of a default.
+Additionally, asset-based loans are generally senior debt, therefore, investors have first priority repayment in the event of a default.

 Concentration risk

 Concentration risk is the risk of having exposure to one type of industry or sector.
 Diversification applies to asset-based lending in the same way that it applies to diversifying within equities and bonds.
-Exposure to a range of sectors, industries, and companies is important when considering an investment.
+Exposure to a range of sectors, industries, and borrower profiles is important when considering an investment and investors can potentially benefit from a flexibility premium.

 Choose wisely